allen-hunter/cppMiniLint/README.md

 - Extend parser with pygccxml

 ### Tests:
-- Detection of long files
-- Detection of uncopywrited files
 - Detection of header protection (ie pragma once or ifdefs)
 - Detection of multiple classes within a single header
 - Detection of long functions <sup>1</sup>
 - Detection of large classes <sup>1</sup>
 - Detection of unsearchable names <sup>1</sup>
-- Detection of symbols that don't have a component in the english language <sup>1</sup>
+- Detection of symbols that don't have a component in the english language <sup>1</sup><sup>,2</sup>
+- Detection of unused include files

 1: should occur after pygccxml is incorportated into the parser
+2: should occur after
 ### Reporting:
 - Files in report organized by a "badness rating" which is a product of weighted test violations multiplied by the frequency of references to that file, so that you can focus efforts on the dirtiest code most likely to be read by other programmers